Riseley, Bedfordshire: Governance

 Riseley lies within the Borough of Bedford and with a population over one thousand is one of the larger villages in the Borough.
 The village has a ward named after it which includes not only Riseley but some of the smaller villages surrounding it such as Thurleigh and Keysoe.
-In the 2011 elections for the borough the election winner in the Riseley Ward was an independent candidate.
-Following the independent candidates retirement borough elections in 2015 and 2019 were won by the Conservative Party.
-For Parliamentary elections Riseley is in the North East Bedfordshire constituency.
-Before 1983 it was in the Bedford constituency.
-Riseley is also its own civil parish and has its own parish council.
+In the 2011 borough election, an independent was elected for Riseley Ward.
+Following the independent candidate's retirement, the 2015, 2019 and 2023 elections were won by the Conservative Party.

+For Parliamentary elections Riseley is in the North Bedfordshire constituency.
+Until 2024, it was in North East Bedfordshire and before 1983 in the Bedford constituency.
+Riseley is also its own civil parish and has a parish council.

 Facilities

 Schools

 The village now has one school, Riseley CofE Primary School.
-In the village up until 2017 Riseley had two schools, Riseley Lower School which was for 4–9 year olds, and Margaret Beaufort Middle School, 9-13 year olds.
+Until 2017 Riseley had two schools, Riseley Lower School which was for 4–9 year olds, and Margaret Beaufort Middle School, 9-13 year olds.
 Riseley Lower was a small school, about 150 students, with a catchment area of Riseley, Pertenhall, Bletsoe and Swineshead.
 Margaret Beaufort Middle School, opened in 1962, takes pupils from the same surrounding villages as the lower school as well as students from other feeder lower schools such as the lower schools in Sharnbrook and Thurleigh.
 The school had approximately 400 students and is named after Lady Margaret Beaufort who was born nearby in Bletsoe Castle.
 Riseley is within the catchment area of Sharnbrook Academy, located four miles away in Sharnbrook.